Advocacy & Community Navigation

 Crockpot Cuisine

-Crockpot Cuisine is an HOL Food Bank program that started in February 2019.
+Crockpot Cuisine is an HOL Food Bank program that started in February 2019, geared for food bank visitors currently registered at our Mountain location.

 In a recent survey, the food bank discovered that roughly 40% of clients were going hungry at least one full day each month.
 Crockpot Cuisine is just one of HOL’s programs created in an effort to address this issue.